mocnik-science/osm-python-tools/docs/element.md

 # 108402486
 ```

 It should be noted that the nodes and members accessed this way are shallow by default.
-That is, the objects representing these elements (nodes and members) have only preloaded the type and the id of the element.
+That is, the objects representing these elements (nodes and members) have only preloaded the type and the ID of the element.
 If more properties of the elements are accessed, the corresponding data is automatically downloaded and cached.
 Accordingly, the command
 ```python
 way.nodes()[0].id()
 ```
-does not download the data for the nodes but rather just outputs the id.
+does not download the data for the nodes but rather just outputs the ID.
 If the latitude of the first node shall be accessed, this can be done as follows:
 ```python
 way.nodes()[0].lat()
 ```